antD97/SDPS/readme.md

 must be moved to `src-tauri\resources\oss-attribution`

 known issues:
-- "hidden combat"; seems to not be an issue if the combat tab is selected?;
+- "hidden combat"; seems to not be an issue if the combat tab is selected?
-- need a copy of the alternative log format
 - nonGodNames in combatLine.ts may need updating

 todo: